gusibis/deep-learning-challenge/README.md

   </ol>
 <p>
     The purpose of this review it to attempt to find a model that would yield a predictoin for the highest number of successful applicants for Alphabet soup.
     Columns"EIN" and "NAME" were removed fromt the dataset.
 The Target variable chosen was "IS_SUCCESSFUL" because the name suggests the results are verified, it is also numeric.
 The rest of the columns (APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS and ASK_AMT) are teh feature variables.
 I tested with different random_states and also with different number of epochs and results were similar but I got better results with current values.
 I also received a message stating that .h5 files are considered legacy and the library suggested to save it as .keras.
-I did both.
+Using activation PReLU in the Output layer yielded worse results than sigmoid

 </p>